-While some foods may help fight inflammation in the joints and muscles, studies have found that others can exacerbate inflammation.
-Compounds found in some foods trigger the body to produce chemicals that cause inflammation as well as other health issues such as heart disease, diabetes and obesity.
+While some foods may help fight inflammation in the joints and muscles, studies have found that others can exacerbate inflammation, causing pain in the knees, back and other parts of the body.
+Compounds found in certain foods can trigger the body to produce chemicals that cause inflammation as well as other health issues such as heart disease, diabetes and obesity.

 To help decrease joint and muscle pain and inflammation, try eliminating these foods from your diet or consume them in moderation:

 Unfortunately, sugar is on top of the list of foods that may increase muscle and joint inflammation.
-The American Journal of Clinical Nutrition says that processed sugars release pro-inflammatory substances in the body, causing further inflammation in the joints.
+Numerous studies suggest that processed sugars release pro-inflammatory substances in the body, causing further inflammation in the joints.
 Therefore, reduce your sugar intake, and do some research on non-sugar sweeteners that may be right for you.

 Omega-6 fatty acids are also a component of mayonnaise and salad dressings.
 Fried foods and many snack foods have a large concentration of this type of fatty acid as well.

 Millions of people in the United States are sensitive to gluten, the proteins found in grains such as wheat, rye and barley.
-Gluten is another food that has proven to be proinflammatory.
-Many people suffering from joint pain and inflammation have made the decision to go gluten-free and have experienced extremely positive results.
+Gluten is proven to be pro-inflammatory in the small intestines, and research indicts that it can affect other organs and tissues – including the joints.
+Many people suffering from joint pain and inflammation have made the decision to go gluten-free and have experienced positive results.

 A diet high in saturated fats will not only increase inflammation but also increase your risk for heart disease.
 According to the National Cancer Institute, cheese and pizza are the top two sources of saturated fats consumed in the U.S. Grain-based desserts, meat products, pasta and full-fat dairy foods are also high in saturated fat and should be consumed in moderation.